COVID-19 Symptom: Costochondritis

 Q: What does long COVID chest pain feel like?

-A: Long COVID chest pain can vary in intensity and may be described in different ways by different individuals.
+A: Long COVID chest pain can vary in intensity and may be described differently by different individuals.
 Some people may experience a sharp or stabbing pain in the chest, while others may describe the pain as a dull ache or pressure in the chest.
 The pain may also be intermittent or constant and may be accompanied by other symptoms such as shortness of breath, fatigue, and palpitations.

 Q: How long does viral costochondritis last?